 As the head of the Island’s professional advocacy organization, Erin MacKenzie serves as spokesperson for pharmacists in the province.
-She works closely with government to advance an expanded role of pharmacists in the health system.
+She works closely with government to advance an expanded role of pharmacists in the healthcare system.

 Education: Dalhousie University (Pharmacy)